joey-qytyku/OS-90-fixed/docs/code.md

 * Use a structure of arrays when possible or when benefitial
 * Pack structures and use bit fields to save memory
 * Align certain structures for performance

+## Kernel Code Size and Memory Usage

+Currently, the bid for maximum kernel size is 48K.
+The compiler uses size optimization by default.

+The kernel must avoid memory allocation like the plague.
+The only things that should be dynamically allocated are process control blocks and other large data structures that are page-multiple sized.

 # Assembly Guidelines